Galois actions on homotopy groups: Pro- -algebraic homotopy types

 is a weak equivalence of simplicial unipotent groups.

-Instead, observe that we may replace $\pi$ by $\pi^{\hat{l}}$, so assume that $\pi$ is a pro-$l$ group.
-Since $\pi\ten_{\Z_l}\Q_l$ is finite-dimensional, we may write $\pi= \nu^{\hat{l}}$, for $\nu$ an abelian group of finite rank.
+Instead, observe that we may replace $\pi$ by $\pi^{\hat{\ell}}$, so assume that $\pi$ is a pro-$\ell$ group.
+Since $\pi\ten_{\Zl}\Ql$ is finite-dimensional, we may write $\pi= \nu^{\hat{l}}$, for $\nu$ an abelian group of finite rank.
 On cohomology, we have maps

-By \cite{QRat} Theorem I.3.4, the Lie algebra $\nu\ten_{\Z} \Q_l[1-n]$ is the $\Q_l$ homotopy type of $K(\nu, n)$.
-Since $\pi\ten_{\Z_l} \Q_l= \nu\ten_{\Z}\Q_l$, the composite is an isomorphism in (\textdagger), while the second map is an isomorphism by Lemma \ref{kpn}.
-Thus the first map is an isomorphism, as required. \end{proof}
+By \cite[Theorem I.3.4]{QRat}, the Lie algebra $\nu\ten_{\Z} \Ql[1-n]$ is the $\Ql$-homotopy type of $K(\nu, n)$.
+Since $\pi\ten_{\Zl} \Ql= \nu\ten_{\Z}\Ql$, the composite is an isomorphism in (\textdagger), while the second map is an isomorphism by Lemma \ref{kpn}.
+Thus the first map is also an isomorphism, as required.